Laserlicht/h3_demo_extract/README.md

 Audio/Video extraction currently not supported.

-Output as well as all working files will be in the temp folder ("_hr_res").
+Output ("_hr_res") as well as all working files will be in the temp folder.

 ## Functionality
 Runs currently only on Linux.